t-anc/GSP-Qbittorent-Gluetun-sync-port-mod/README.md

       - GSP_GTN_API_KEY=yOdKVNFEA3/BSIWhPZohxppHd9I6bHiSJ
   network_mode: container:gluetun
   depends_on:
-      gluetun_test:
+      gluetun:
         condition: service_healthy
 ```

 And that's it !

 It should work just as expected, and so you can configure it as you want with the env variables.
-The only difference should be a small message in the logs during init checks :
+The only difference should be this small message in the logs during init checks :

 ```
 /config/qBittorrent/qBittorrent.conf not found, can't check the The "Bypass authentication for clients on localhost" setting.
 Running in standalone mode.